This course is only available for BA students in Korean Studies who successfully completed the BA1 course Koreaanse geschiedenis tot 1876.

 Registration Studeren à la carte and Contractonderwijs

 Attendance policy: a strict attendance policy is imposed.
 Missing more than three sessions during the semester gets you barred from further attending the course and your papers may not be graded.
 Any absences must be notified in advance.
-Dispensation from the attendance rule is possible in consultation with the coordinator of studies and for valid reasons only.
+Dispensation from the attendance rule for extenuating circumstances can only be given following consultation with the coordinator of studies.